TinaHeiligers/senior-enrichment/README.md

 ### DB Design

 - Students
-  * have profile info (e.g. name and email)
+  * have profile info (first name, last name and email)
-  * must be assigned to a campus
+  * are assigned to a campus

 - Campuses
-  * have info such as a name and image
+  * have a name and image
   * can have many students assigned (may have none)

 ### Views and Functionality